 ERDI TECH LTD introduces an innovative method and device for target acquisition in laser rangefinders operating with false alarm rates.
 This technology specifically focuses on improving distance measurement accuracy without increasing laser emission power.
 Traditional laser rangefinders use pulse-type laser emitters to emit laser pulses of approximately 10ns-20ns onto a target.
 The reflected laser signal is received by a laser receiver, and the distance is calculated using the formula:

-Where represents the distance between the laser rangefinder and the target, is the speed of light, and 4 is the delay time between the emitted laser pulse and the received laser pulse.
+Where L represents the distance between the laser rangefinder and the target, C is the speed of light, and T4 is the delay time between the emitted laser pulse and the received laser pulse.
 Accurate distance measurement relies on enhancing laser emission power or filtering out noise generated by sunlight and ambient light in the received laser signal.

 Previous patents have focused on increasing measurement distance and precision.
 However, ERDI TECH LTD's new approach employs digital integration techniques to filter out noise, allowing the laser rangefinder to identify the target signal in the presence of noise.
 This innovation aligns with the growing demand for increased measurement distance and precision.